How does government get money? Government gets money when the private sector makes money.

 Government gets money when businesses can supply needed and wanted goods or services at prices the consumer is willing and able to buy.

-Government's source of revenue is taxes.
-Taxes are collected primarily when goods or services are traded for money.
+Government's primary source of revenue is taxes.
+Taxes are collected when goods or services are traded for money.
 The more often goods and services are traded for money, the more revenue is collected for the government.
 It is then in the government's best interest to ensure the free flow of goods and services in the market place.

 Most businesses try to keep their prices low to capture the largest percentage of the market.
 Most businesses make their profit on volume not per item.
 A business makes more money because they produce more volume.
 If government would keep government costs to businesses low, government would make up for the lowered tax rates on volume of exchange of goods and services to money.